AliSafari-IT/asafarim/ASafariM.Clients/asafarim-blog/blog/2025-04-08-critique-issues-windsurf.md

 using DotNetEnv;
 ```

-**Impact:** These changes created compilation errors that didn't exist before, requiring additional time to diagnose and fix.
+**Impact:** Each modification introduced compilation errors that didn't exist before, forcing me to manually revert and debug.
+What should have been a simple fix became an exercise in undoing AI "assistance."

 ### 2. Inconsistent Approach to Environment Variable Loading